 Have you ever heard of a “live” blood sample?
 It can tell you a lot about your overall health.
 Bev teaches you how in this section.

-- Advantages vs. Limitations of Blood Testing
+- Advantages and Limitations of Blood Testing

 Here, Bev goes in depth to the limitations of blood testing, as well as the advantages, using the analogy of a highway.

-- Adrenal Function And Blood
+- Adrenal Function and Blood